Kevcar98/NewsSearch/README.md

 NewsSearch is an Android application that allows users to search for news articles based on keywords and date ranges.
 The app utilizes the News API to fetch real-time news data and provides a user-friendly interface for browsing and exploring news articles.

+When Typing the date when searching make sure it is in this format: YYYY-MM-DD

 ## Features

 - **Search News:** Enter keywords and date range to search for relevant news articles.